Tom Hughes (Oregon politician)

 Tom Hughes (born 1943) is an American politician and former educator.
-He was the president of Metro, a regional government in the Portland metropolitan area, from 2011-2019, and was the mayor of his home town of Hillsboro from 2001-2009.
-He also on the city's planning commission and city council.
-During his time a mayor, the city built the Hillsboro Civic Center as the new city hall, with the exterior plaza then named in his honor after he left office.
+He was the president of Metro, a regional government in the Portland metropolitan area, from 2011 to 2019, and was the mayor of his home town of Hillsboro from 2001 to 2009.
+He served on the city's planning commission and city council.
+During his time as mayor, the city built the Hillsboro Civic Center as the new city hall, with the exterior plaza being named in his honor after he left office.

 Hughes was a public school teacher for 30 years and taught in Aloha.
 He also briefly worked as a consultant for a law firm.

 Early life

 Tom Hughes was born in Hillsboro, Washington County, Oregon, in 1943.
 He is the older brother of John Hughes, an educator in the Pacific Northwest.
 After spending some time in Eastern Oregon at a logging camp where his father was the bookkeeper, the family moved back to Hillsboro in 1952.
 He was raised in that city and attended Hillsboro High School, where he graduated in 1961.
-In 1965, he graduated from the University of Oregon in Eugene with a bachelor of science degree in history.
+In 1965, he graduated from the University of Oregon in Eugene with a Bachelor of Science degree in history.
 He originally planned to become a chemistry teacher, but switched to history.
-Two years later he earned a master of arts degree in history from the University of Arizona in Tucson.
+Two years later he earned a Master of Arts degree in history from the University of Arizona in Tucson.

 After college, he spent some time in San Francisco, California, where he sold roofing material before returning to Oregon.
 Back in Oregon, he began teaching first as a substitute teacher, and later as a full-time teacher in the Beaverton School District.
 He also received a teaching certificate from Portland State University.
 Hughes was married about 1969 to Gayle, and they had two daughters named Kristen and Karen.

 Hughes taught at Aloha High School beginning in 1973 and taught a variety of social studies subjects.
 As a teacher he taught government and helped organize the Model Democratic Presidential Nominating Convention beginning in 1972.
 In 2003, Hughes retired from teaching at Aloha High School.
 Hughes is also a member of the Rotary Club and the local Chamber of Commerce.